lucydot/vesta_vectors/README.md

 ![](./images/image1.png)

 All the atoms and bonds are removed so that the vectors can be seen clearly.
+Any displacement vector with magnitude below 0.1 Angstrom is not displayed - this can be adjusted with the `-x / --cutoff` argument.
-It is easy to adjust this, and other visuals, via Vesta - for example:
+It is easy to make further adjustments to the output structure via Vesta - for example, I can turn off lighting effects, increase the size of the atoms, and adjust the z-axis boundary to give:

 ![](./images/image2.png)